Meghan Markle Does Her Own Makeup For Special Events For This Reason, ‘Us Weekly’ Reports

 He once posted a photo of her at a royal engagement and complimented her look.
 When fans assumed that he did her makeup for the event, he corrected them.

-“I didn’t [do the make-up] but she’s so good herself, right!?'” he wrote in response to a commenter.
+“I didn’t [do the makeup] but she’s so good herself, right!?'” he wrote in response to a commenter.

 It looks like Meghan’s DIY approach extends to her clothing as well.
-A friend of the Duchess told People Magazine that they were with the royals as they prepped for one of their engagements and the former actress put together her outfit by herself.
+A friend of the duchess told People Magazine that they were with the royals as they prepped for one of their engagements and the former actress put together her outfit by herself.

 Her friend also said that she cooks every night which is unsurprising when you remember that she made a loaf of banana bread for a family that they visited during their tour of Australia.